Introduction / History

 Saraswat Brahmins and Khatris still eat together giving credence to this story.
 Another more recent legend, has Khatris serving as soldiers in the Dakshin wars over a thousand years ago.
 Many died in the war and out of pity the council of the most respected Khatri in Delhi proposed widow remarriage.
 The clan headmen Lallu and Jaghdar opposed the concept and the council dissolved without a decision.
 The Emperor dismissed Khatri soldiers from military service and asked them to take up being Dalals (brokers).
 They proved to be excellent soldiers and governors of many states.

 Men and women marry within the community.
-Earlier, child-marriage was practised but now adult marriage is the norm.
+Earlier, child-marriage was practiced but now adult marriage is the norm.
 The elders of the family negotiate marriage alliance.
 The giving of gifts is mutual.
-Adult marriages is the norm though child marriages used to be favoured.
+Adult marriages is the norm though child marriages used to be favored.
 Divorce is traditionally not allowed, but due to modernization, divorce is allowed under extreme maladjustment.
 Both nuclear and extended family types are found.
 The elders command respect and authority while the younger members receive love and affection from elders.
-Their women have a reputation for outstanding beauty.
-Women generally wear sarees or salwar-khameez in the north.
 They are both vegetarian and non-vegetarian.
 Only men drink alcohol and smoke.